TheMilkies/Cate/readme.md

 ### Building with build.sh
 To build with build.sh, run `./build.sh`, it builds the smol cate
 ### Building with Cate
-To build with Cate, run `cate build`, it builds the smol cate by default
+To build with Cate, run `cate`, it builds the smol cate by default
 ### Building with GNU Make
 To build with Make, run `make`. or if you want a smaller executable, run `make smol`
 ### Installing